Dog collar: Prong collars

-Prong collars, also called a Herm Sprenger or pinch collar, are a series of metal links that fit together by connecting through blunt prongs that point inward toward the dog's neck.
+Even in countries where they are legal, some dog training organizations do not allow members to use them.
+"Organizations advocating against the use of prong and choke collars include: CHS, RSPCA UK, RSPCA Australia, RSPCA South Australia, the Canadian Advisory Council on National Shelter Standards, CVMA, ACVB, ABTC, APDT UK, and APDT".

+Prong collars can easily injure the thyroid gland, the salivary glands, and the salivary lymph nodes.

 The design of the prong collar incorporates a chain loop connecting the ends of the prong series, such that it has a limited circumference (a martingale), unlike choke chains, which do not have a limit on how far they can constrict on a dog's neck.
 The leash attaches to this chain section.
 There are two options on the prong collar for leash attachment, the dead ring and the live ring.
 The live ring is used when a dog needs more correction as it gives more slack when the leash is popped.
 The dead ring is used most commonly when first training a dog to use a prong.
 The leash is attached to both rings and as such there is not as much slack as when attached to the live ring.
 This section commonly has a swivel at the point of attachment to lessen the twisting and possible tangling of the leash.

-Like the choke chain, the prong collar is placed high on the dog's neck, just behind the ears, at a point where nerve endings are less padded(to cause more discomfort with less effort by the handler).
+Like the choke chain, the prong collar is placed high on the dog's neck, just behind the ears, at a point where nerve endings are less padded (to cause more pain with less effort by the handler).
 This is perhaps one of the most misportrayed factors of "proper" prong collar use; the fit and placement of the prong collar are used to make the tool seem like something only used by more knowledgeable people.
-The collar is designed to prevent the dog from pulling by applying pressure on smaller contact points around the dog's neck as this causes discomfort.
+The collar is designed to prevent the dog from pulling by applying pressure on smaller contact points around the dog's neck as this causes pain.
 The limited traction of the martingale chain combined with the angle of the prongs prevents the prongs moving close enough to cause injury physically.
-Unlike flat, martingale, or slip choke collars the prong protects the trachea as a bonus to causing discomfort.
-It is used as a brief "corrective" tug which brings the dog's mind back to the handler by making them experience distress.
+Unlike flat, martingale, or slip choke collars the prong protects the trachea as a bonus to causing pain.
+It is used as a brief "corrective" tug which brings the dog's mind back to the handler by making them experience pain.

-The benefits are an overall reduction of time force is applied at the expense of a dog expecting bad things in everyday scenarios; enhances training/conditioning the dog to being handled with an ideal amount of slack on the dogs lead (no pulling or lunging because of the greater fear of being caused discomfort); improved command and control of your dog through the threat of positive punishment and negative reinforcement so you can care for your dog with the excuse to prevent possible tragedy(e.g. chasing squirrel into traffic).
-There are also prong collars that include a "safe buckle", designed to unsnap and provide enough space for the dog to slip out of and do not accidentally restrict the airway.